jaakkytt/aws-bootcamp/lab-2/README.md

 Use a text editor to open the `credentials.csv` file you downloaded earlier.
 It should be pretty straightforward to parse--you'll only need the Key ID and Access Key.

-Start the configuration wizard and enter your Key ID and Access Key when prompted.
+Start the CLI configuration wizard and enter your Key ID and Access Key when prompted.

     ~/aws-bootcamp# aws configure
     ~/aws-bootcamp# aws configure